Skip to main content

 Select a Saved connection.
 To rename and edit your connections, use Manage Saved Connections.

-To connect to a file in a local or network directory, there are 4 options:
+To connect to a file in a local or network directory, there are several options:

-• In File connections, select Select file to browse to a file.
+• In File connections, select the Select file button to browse to a file.

-• In All supported file types, select a file type extension to browse to a file of that type.
+• In the All supported file types section, select a file type extension to browse to a file of that type.

-• Close Data connections and drag a file directly onto the canvas.
+• Alternatively, drag a file directly onto the canvas.

 In the file browse window, enter a wildcard as part of the file path.